fsan110/Compsys303/README.md

 * Open Quartus Prime Programmer and click on Add File to add the cs303.sof for programming the nios processor
 * Open nios2 build tools for eclipse.
 Click on File -> New -> Nios II application for BSP and from Template.
 Select nios2_system.sopcinfo, select cpu, name project and select Hello World from template.
 * Add a new C source and header file in Nios II.
+Name them pacemakerFSM.h and pacemakerFSM.c.
+* Copy-paste pacemakerFSM header and source file content into the blank files.
-* Copy-paste the code from paceMaker.c into hello_world.c and rename the file to paceMaker.c
+* Copy-paste the code from paceMaker.c into hello_world.c and rename the file to paceMaker.c.
 * Change Makefile C_SRC hello_world.c to paceMaker.c
-* Follow above steps for pacemakerFSM.h and pacemakerFSM.c(No changes to be made for pacemake.FSM.h in makeFile)

 Alternatively one can:
 * In project explorer, right click -> import -> Nios II Software Build Tools Project -> Import Nios II Software Build Tools Project